IBM/Create-BlockchainNetwork-IBPV20/README.md

 <br>

 * #### Instantiate smart contract
-  - On the smart contracts tab, find the smart contract from the list installed on your peers and click <b>Instantiate</b> from the overflow menu on the right side of the row.
+  - On the smart contracts tab, find the smart contract from the list (**Note: yours is called blockchain-network**) installed on your peers and click <b>Instantiate</b> from the overflow menu on the right side of the row.
   - On the side panel that opens, select the channel, `mychannel` to instantiate the smart contract on.
 Click <b>Next</b>.
   - Select the organization members to be included in the policy, `org1msp`.
 Click <b>Next</b>.
   - Give <b>Function name</b> of `instantiate` and leave <b>Arguments</b> blank. **Note:** `instantiate` is the method in the `my-contract.js` file that initiates the smart contracts on the peer.
 Some may name this `initLedger`.